Skip to content

 • Part 1

-• Describe your model in words (ie, the main assumptions) and explain the main structure with a diagram (eg, flow or life cycle diagram)
+• Describe your model in words (ie, the main assumptions) and, optionally, with a diagram (eg, flow diagram or life cycle)

-• Write down the equations that you will analyze
+• Write down the equations that you plan to analyze

 • Example